 Water Conservation Best Management Practices

-The resources that you have before you are a result of the work of Texas citizens with expertise in water conservation.
 Best Management Practices (BMPs) are a menu of options for which entities within a water use sector can choose to implement in order to achieve benchmarks and goals through water conservation.
-Best management practices are voluntary efficiency measures that are intended to save a quantifiable amount of water, either directly or indirectly, and can be implemented within a specified timeframe.
+BMPs are voluntary efficiency measures that are intended to save a quantifiable amount of water, either directly or indirectly, and can be implemented within a specified timeframe.
+Each BMP structure has several elements that describe the efficiency measures, implementation techniques, schedule of implementation, scope, water savings estimating procedures, cost effectiveness considerations, and references to assist end-users in implementation.

-Best Management Practices Implemented by Utilities as Reported to TWDB Many utilities currently implement a range of best management practices as part of their water conservation program.
-Select a spreadsheet for a given year below to view the BMPs implemented by utilities as reported to TWDB.
+Many utilities currently implement a range of BMPs as part of their water conservation program.
+Open the spreadsheet to view the BMPs implemented by utilities as reported to TWDB:

 Best Management Practices Guides